m4ycon/letmeask/README.md

 ---

 # 📚 Beyond the event
-This section lists a bunch of features that were made after the event ended.
+This section lists a bunch of features made in addition to the content of NLW.
   - [x] Responsiveness
   - [ ] Modal
   - [x] Ranking questions by likes, highlighted and answered